lavollmer/interactive-comments-app/README.md

 # Interactive Comments App

-This project involved working on
+This project involved working on an interactive comments application.

 ## Table of contents